vighneshiyer/vighneshiyer.com/content/research/philosophy/01c-will_ai_saturate.md

 +++
-title = "Will AI Saturate?"
-date = 2023-08-23
+title = "Part 1c: Will AI Saturate?" date = 2023-08-23
 draft = true
 slug = "will-ai-saturate"
-description = "Hypothesized differences between mechanistic chain-of-thought and true discovery"
+description = "Hypothesized differences between mechanistic chain-of-thought and 'true' discovery"
 +++

 # Will We Hit a Dead End?
 Will AI Saturate?